Skip to main content

 Force Scaling

 The Inverse3 generates different force magnitudes in different directions.
 As a result, trying to generate a force that exceeds Inverse3’s capabilities can result in a force with a different direction to the desired force.
 Enabling force scaling preserves the direction of the force but lowers its magnitude.
-This feature is turned on by default, but it can be disabled using the API-specific commands.
+This feature is turned on by default, but it can be disabled using the SDK-specific commands.

 VerseGrip Orientation Tracking